 How To Keep Fit And Stay Strong During Ramadan

-For our Muslim friends, Tuesday (13 April) is the start of the fasting month of Ramadan.
-From dawn till dusk , they will be refraining from food and drink.
+For our Muslim friends, it is the fasting month of Ramadan.
+From dawn till dusk , they have been refraining from food and drink.

-While there is a drastic change in eating habits, it is possible to keep up with your exercise and stay fit.
+While there is a drastic change in eating habits, it is possible to keep up with your exercise and stay fit even while fasting.
 Here's how you can still remain energetic throughout the day.

 Hydration is key